Luke Scully: Cardiff and Cornish Pirates

 He joined Cornish Pirates in 2021 on a loan, but was injured early in his stint and only featured four times for the side.

 Scully departed Cardiff at the end of the 2021–2022 season.

+Ospreys

 He linked up with the Ospreys during the 2022–2023 preseason, featuring in a friendly against Northampton.
 Scully made his competitive debut off the bench against the Bulls on 26 November 2022.

-Scully has played for feeder club Swansea RFC.
+While with the Ospreys, Scully has played for feeder club Swansea RFC.

+Scully signed an extension with the Ospreys on 10 July 2023.
+Scully signed further extension on 26 February 2024.

+International career

+Wales U18 and U20

+In 2018, Scully was part of the Wales U18 team.

+Scully featured for Wales U20 during the 2020 Six Nations Under 20s Championship.